hobarthackerspace/hobarthackerspace.github.io/_pages/facilities.md

 We even have our own [Amateur Radio station](/facilities/radio-station/)!

 ## Floor plan and room names
-Who needs boring utiitarian rooms names?
+Who needs boring utilitarian rooms names?
 Our spaces are named after inspiring people.

 This is a plan of our rooms.
 To find out what's what, check the interpretation guide below it.
 ![2-StJohnsAve-floorplan](/assets/images/pages/facilities/floorplan.jpg)

 ### The rooms:
 - **Margaret Hamilton room**
     - Our smaller meeting and programming room.
-Set up for you ro plug in your laptoop (or use one of our computers from the next-door *Room of Requirement*
+Set up for you to plug in your laptoop (or use one of our computers from the next-door *Room of Requirement*
       - [Margaret Hamilton](https://history.nasa.gov/alsj/a11/a11Hamilton.html) was the leader of the team that developed the flight software for NASA's Apollo missions.
 She was a pre-eminent designer of safe, real-time system control software.

 - **Bertrand Russell room**